 The three-year Traditional Native Arts and Energy Efficiency Infrastructure grant funded by the Margaret A. Cargill Philanthropies was completed on November 30, 2018.
 Twenty-one (21) projects were funded at 12 of the 13 TCUs – in the Midwest (Minnesota, North Dakota, South Dakota, and Wisconsin).
 The grant supported two focus areas – Traditional Native Arts Infrastructure and Energy and Water Efficiency Infrastructure.

-The Traditional Native Arts Infrastructure initiative will increase well-designed arts classroom and studio space for the traditional Native arts on campus through renovation, repair, and limited construction, with the goal of encouraging the preservation of traditional and endangered arts through community outreach and academic coursework.
+The Traditional Native Arts Infrastructure initiative increased arts classroom space and archival space for traditional Native arts on campus with the goal of encouraging the preservation of traditional and endangered arts by improving space for community outreach and academic coursework.